superloopnetwork/superloopAR/README.md

 # superloopAR

-Inspired by a popular auto remediation tool from a leading tech company, superloopAR (Auto Remediation) is an application that acts as a robot which constantly scans through syslog messages and auto remediates any issues in the network without human intervention.
+Inspired by Facebook's FBAR, superloopAR (Auto Remediation) is an application that acts as a robot which constantly scans through syslog messages and auto remediates any issues in the network without human intervention.

 The current syslog directory is set to /mnt/syslog/